DFE-Digital/accessibility-issues-statements/README.md

 This is the Department for Education's service for managing accessibility issues and generating real-time accessibility statements.

+>   It is a private beta, we're learning how people use it
+>
+>   We will likely rebuilt it in Beta to be more production quality and build it API-first

 ## Technical setup guide

 This guide explains how to get the application running locally for development.